nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `list`

+* All additional input after the command word `list` will be ignored.
+E.g. `list` and `list 123` will have the same effect.

 ### Reviewing all flashcards: `review`

 Reviews the current list of flashcards.
 This puts the user in review mode and the user can no